 The address of a property is very important as it is imperative that the Police, emergency services, and the general public are able to locate properties quickly and efficiently.

-If a property is not 'registered' through the street naming and numbering process the address will not appear on the main address database or the Royal Mail Postcode Address File (PAF) and the owner/occupier may encounter difficulties in obtaining mail, deliveries and services from a variety of sources, for example of the location of the property by the emergency services, applying for a credit card, obtaining goods by mail order or even selling a property.
+If a property is not 'registered' through the street naming and numbering process the address will not appear on the national address database (NLPG) or the Royal Mail Postcode Address File (PAF) and the owner/occupier may encounter difficulties in obtaining mail, deliveries and services from a variety of sources, for example, locating the property by the emergency services, applying for a credit card, obtaining goods by mail order or even selling a property.
+You will not be able to apply for service connections by Utilities Companies to a new property or conversion until you have received statutory notification of the address from the Street Naming and Numbering department.

-All new addresses are allocated in line with our Street Naming and Numbering Policy and British Standard 7666.
+All new addresses are allocated in line with our Street Naming and Numbering Policy, National Address Conventions and British Standard 7666.

 Who Should Apply?

-- Individuals or developers building new houses, apartments, commercial or industrial premises.
+- Individuals or developers building new streets, new houses, apartments, commercial or industrial premises.

-- Individuals or developers undertaking conversions of residential, commercial or industrial premises which will result in the creation of new properties or premises.
+- Individuals or developers undertaking conversions of residential, commercial or industrial premises which will result in the creation of new properties or premises or an alteration in address.

 - Any person who wishes to change their existing address.